Click a Category

 A gutting knife with its hooked blade end is a good investment.
 It only goes in deep enough to cut through the skin.
 A gutting knife is also good for gutting deer and other game animals for the same reason.

-Bury the guts in the garden as compost or for planting under new fruit trees and rhubarb as fertilizer.
+Bury the guts in the garden as compost or for planting under new fruit trees and rhubarb as nitrogen fertilizer.

 There are other ways to properly process rabbits for food and fur.
 This demonstration video is from a hunter in the UK who cleanly processes fresh rabbits out in the field.